Sugar (Maroon 5 song): Analysis and reception

-According to Ryan Reed of Rolling Stone, video showed the band channeling the roles of actors Owen Wilson and Vince Vaughn in Wedding Crashers while surprising the audience with its performance of "Sugar".
+According to Ryan Reed of Rolling Stone, the video showed the band channeling the roles of actors Owen Wilson and Vince Vaughn in Wedding Crashers while surprising the audience with its performance of "Sugar".
 The Daily Telegraphs Catherine Gee felt the video proved that "not a soul in Los Angeles would mind if the rock band arrived at their reception unannounced and performed their new single".
 Elias Leight of Billboard noted that the reaction of the people in the weddings ranged from screaming and pointing to shouting, and finally dancing.
 He also noted that the women were quicker to recognize Levine than the men.
 Melodi Smith of CNN wrote that the looks of faces in the rooms are "priceless: delight, tears, confusion".
 Jennifer Maas of Entertainment Weekly noted how every groom should be embarrassed by Levine hugging his bride after the performance and wrote: "All in all, if this is somehow an authentic stunt, the music video director totally stole the thunder of those couples' wedding videographers".

 Steven Gottlieb of Video Static called the video "fun" and a "gambit" with a goal just to surprise the wedding and not to pick up drunk bridesmaids, a reference to Wedding Crashers.
 Elizabeth Vanmetre of Daily News wrote that "having Adam Levine crash your wedding would be the icing on any wedding cake".
 Times Laura Stampler reviewed the video and wrote that although the video will not make you mad like Maroon 5's previous visual for "Animals" in which Levine stalks a woman who is played by his real wife, model Behati Prinsloo, while covered in blood, "but you'll probably still be annoyed".
 She further stated that "I do" is the happiest moment in your life, but seeing Levine singing the lyrics "hotter than southern California Bay" to the new wife "is the happiest moment in your life".
 According to Leigh Weingus of The Huffington Post in the video, Levine made the wedding crashing a lot more "awesome" than Wilson and Vaughn.
 Paul Grein of Yahoo!
 Music's Chart Watch labeled the video as a little bit "corny", but according to him it's also "cute" and "fun".

-As of November 2025, the video is YouTube's nineteenth-most viewed video, with over 4.2 billion views, and is the group's most viewed video.
+As of February 2026, the video is YouTube's 22nd-most viewed video, with over 4.2 billion views, and is the group's most viewed video.